PelionIoT/mbl-docs/Docs/introduction.md

 * A logging framework to tag and forward logged events.
 * Secure services to protect assets: secrets storage and cryptographic operations with access control.

 MBL uses an integrated agent to connect to the **Pelion Device Management services**.
-The services provides secure remote ownership, update and monitoring for devices.
+The services will provide secure remote ownership, update and monitoring for devices using the Device Management Client.

 **Management agents** extend the way in which a device is managed.
 They are user-space agents providing:

 * Additional device configuration access:

-    * Over BLE.
+    * Over BLE (in a future release).
     * Remote cloud-based (via the Pelion Connect service).
     * Over USB (during manufacturing).